 - For every 45 grams (1/4 cup) of orzo there is 21 carbs.

-If making adjustments to the orzo, you will also want to make adjustments to the amount of water you cook the quinoa in.
-Using 2 times water to quinoa.
+If making adjustments to the orzo, you will also want to make adjustments to the amount of water you cook the orzo in.
+Using 2 times water to orzo.

 The fat in this recipe comes mainly from the cheese and the oil that the chicken is cooked in.